-I am getting more and more request to build AMP pages from existing pages.
+I am getting more and more requests to build AMP pages from existing pages.

-However, there are manny occasions that the existing pages contains large chunk of CSS.
+However, there are many occasions that the existing pages contain a large chunk of CSS.

-The problem is, almost all of site owners I met, asked to make their site's AMP page to look like as similar as the site's look on mobile phone.
+The problem is, almost all of the site owners I met, ask to make their site’s AMP page to look similar to the site’s look on the mobile phones.